 How to Get Your Inheritance Sooner

-As you can see, it can take months or even years before an heir will receive the money their loved one intended for them to have.
+As you can see, it can take days, weeks or possibly years before an heir will receive the money their loved one intended for them to have.
 There is a way you can get access to your inheritance before probate closes.
 A probate cash advance will give you a portion of your inheritance right away, no matter how long probate takes.
 A cash advance company will provide the funding to you based on the dollar amount of the inheritance you are supposed to receive.
 There is no other obligation from you, and it doesn’t matter about your current financial situation.
-While there are other options, such as a probate loan, a cash advance is often the better option for heirs and less expensive.
+While there are other options, such as a probate loan or loans on estates, a cash advance is often the better option for heirs and less expensive.

 The Benefits of Probate Cash Advance Inheritance Funding

 If you need money right away to maintain or improve your life and you have an inheritance tied up in the probate process, a cash advance may be the best way to get your funds now.
-You could take out an inheritance loan or use credit cards to get money, but you will pay interest and need to make monthly payments.
+You could take out an inheritance loan or use credit cards to get money, but you will pay interest and need to make monthly payments on the heir loan.
 A cash advance doesn’t require either of these.
-Some of the main benefits of a cash advance for inheritance funding include the following:
+Some of the main values of a cash advance for inheritance funding include the following:

 Cost of a Cash Advance

 The cost of a cash advance comes out as a fee, which will be paid when the inheritance is distributed.
 The amount of the fee will depend on a few factors, including estimated length of time until probate is closed, the risk of delays or loss, and the amount of money being advanced.
 Each finance company sets their own limits as to how much they will provide for a cash advance.
 It is usually based on a percentage of the total inheritance, and there is often a minimum and maximum which may be provided by the inheritance funding company.
 For example, one company may issue up to 30 percent of the inheritance with a minimum of $15,000.
 It’s a good idea to check around to find a company that fits your situation when you borrow money from an inheritance.
 Just make sure you are diligent in avoiding an inheritance scam

 How the Cash Advance Process Works